 Drinking tea provides many health benefits depending upon various factors like type of tea, quantity, the method of preparation, etc. Here are few health benefits of consuming tea:

-Tea is are also classified according to the size of the processed leaf.
+Black teas is also classified according to the size of the processed leaf.
 The traditional ways of operations produce the larger leafy grades and the smaller broken grades.

 The leafy grades are: